It’s Stone Crab Season!

 There is no shortage of places to enjoy them here either – consider visiting some of these well-known establishments: Triad Seafood Market and Cafe (known for its super casual atmosphere), Grimm’s Stone Crab (a seafood market well-known for its crabs) and City Seafood (which serves stone crabs right off their boats) as well as Camelia Street Grill These are just a few of the several local spots well-know for their super-fresh crabs.

-There are stone crab claws for sale all around South Florida including the Boca Raton Green Market on Saturdays.
+There are stone crab claws for sale all around South Florida on the weekends!
 It’s nearby, the crabs are fresh, and you can shop for so many other yummy treats to go with them.
 When I can combine stone crabs and the green market it’s going to be a good day.

 Watching a Stone Crab Eating Contest